brendonh8/brendonh8.github.io/_posts/2017-11-15-enronanalysis.md

 ## Feature Testing

->What algorithm did you end up using?
-What other one(s) did you try?
-How did model performance differ between algorithms?

 I decided to test the impact that my new features made with four different algorithms; Naive Bayes, Support Vector Machine, Decision Tree, and Random Forest.
 The results of these tests are:

 |**Algorithm**|**Precision**|**Recall**|**Precision**|**Recall**|